-In the year following the birth of my first daughter, I suffered an unexpected health crash after I started on a popular but unhealthy packaged food diet plan (I didn’t realize the connection to my health at the time).
+In the year following the birth of my first daughter, I suffered an unexpected health crash soon after I started on a popular but unhealthy packaged food diet plan (I didn’t realize there could possibly be a connection to my health at the time).
 I was a young and healthy new mom, and then suddenly I wasn’t healthy at all.
 It started with weird mystery ailments regular doctors couldn’t diagnose.
 I had all sorts of tests and was given all sorts of prescriptions that didn’t help.

 Fortunately, I didn’t stop searching for answers.
 I found a naturopathic doctor who didn’t just treat or dismiss my symptoms.
-He helped me to understand potential cause (chemicals in food and environment) and reasons for my random symptoms (and found chemical toxins and imbalances in my body through bloodwork and hair!) as well the lifelong results (my thyroid was failing among other systems that needed support through detoxing the chemicals and increased nutrition).
+He helped me to understand potential cause (so many toxins in food and in home products like cosmetics and household cleaners) and reasons for my random symptoms (and found toxins and imbalances in my body through bloodwork and hair!) as well the lifelong results (my thyroid was failing among other systems that needed support through detoxing the toxins and increased nutrition).

 I eventually stopped going to the naturopathic clinic because my health insurance didn’t cover visits and I thought we couldn’t afford health care out of pocket.
 I felt so much better after his treatments that I didn’t even think I needed to continue.